Estimating Global Errors in Time Stepping: Methods with global error estimation (GEE)

 Expression \eqref{eq:GLMYY:Conditions:Error} is equivalent to imposing \eqref{eq:local:error:ode:two:methods}.
-We also impose stability order \cite{Butcher_2002} $\tilde{p}=p+3$: $\Phi(\exp(z),z) = {\cal O} (\dt^{\tilde{p}})$ defined in \eqref{eq:GL:StabFunction}, to obtain robust methods.
+We also impose stability order \cite{Butcher_2002} $\tilde{p}=p+3$: $\Phi(\exp(z),z) = {\mathcal O} (\dt^{\tilde{p}})$ defined in \eqref{eq:GL:StabFunction}, to obtain robust methods.

 The two solutions that evolve through the GL process are connected internally, and therefore the error estimation may be hindered in the case of unstable dynamics as discussed in \cite{Prince_1978}.
-In Fig. \ref{fig:nr:conv:principal:error} we illustrate such a behavior.
+In Fig. \ref{fig:nr:conv:principal:error} we illustrate such a behavior, and in Fig. \ref{fig:cond:error:error} we show how the convergence is affected if the decoupling conditions (see Proposition \ref{prop:GL:independence}) are satisfied in turn.
 To this end, we require that the elementary differentials of the two methods resulting from applying the GL method be independent from each other's entries for all trees of order $p+1$ and $p+2$.
-This requirement can be expressed as
+According to \eqref{eq:GLM:error}, the output weights depend on the method coefficients and the input weights.
+This requirement therefore can be expressed as

-where $\xi_{\{\ell\}}(\Ttree_j)$ is the coefficient of input $\ell$ corresponding to tree index $j$ and $\widehat{\xi}_{\{i\}}(\Ttree_j)$ is the coefficient of GL output $i$ corresponding to tree index $k$.
-In other words, output 1 that corresponds to tree index $j$ does not depend on input 2 of tree index $k$, and the same for output 2 and input 1. \begin{lemma} The elementary differentials of a GL method \eqref{eq:GLM:Global} with $\GLMV=I$ satisfy
+where $\xi_{\{\ell\}}(\Ttree_j)$ is the coefficient of input $\ell$ corresponding to tree index $j$ and $\widehat{\xi}_{\{i\}}(\Ttree_k)$ is the coefficient of GL output $i$ corresponding to tree index $k$.
+In other words, output 1 that corresponds to tree index $j$ does not depend on input 2 of tree index $k$, and the same for output 2 and input 1.

+We now establish a mechanism by which conditions for the method's coefficients are set so that \eqref{eq:error:terms} is satisfied. \begin{lemma} The elementary weights of a GL method \eqref{eq:GLM:Global} with $\GLMV=I$ satisfy